633 W 5th Street #2890

 Los Angeles, CA 90071

 Mostly, this is due to a misunderstanding of California’s legal term: “strict liability” dog bite victim law.
-However, not always is teh dog owner liable in dog bite cases, as will be discussed below.
+However, the dog owner is not always liable in dog bite cases, as discussed below.
 Let’s get into dog bite lawsuits for attacks on and off the dog owner’s property and other locations under the dog bite statute!

 What strict liability in dog bite law means is that: